By || This statement was written by ISAB (International Student Advisory Board) and the AAA (The Asian American Alliance).

 The Asian American Alliance and International Student Advisory Board grieve and are disgusted by the rise of anti-Asian hate crimes, especially those inflicted upon our elders, service workers, families, and the most vulnerable members of our community.
 These attacks inflict pain, damage, trauma, and perpetuate exclusionary beliefs about who we are.
 They are not isolated incidents but direct manifestations of xenophobia, sinophobia, and yellow peril.
 The previous administration only perpetuated these harmful beliefs, using comments like “kung-flu,” “bat eater,” and “china virus” to directly attack the Asian community.

 It is high time that we acknowledge xenophobia in the United States– the uncomfortable positions we are put in, the danger that is inflicted upon our family and our community as a result of these targeted hate crimes.
 The number of anti-Asian hate crimes has skyrocketed in the past year and it breaks our heart to see, hear, and also experience it on a personal level.
 Anti-Asian hate crime is frequently down played and it is crucial that we talk about it.
 F&M has not been an exception to what has been happening on a national level and we cannot tolerate xenophobia and hate crimes!
-We want to emphasize the need to educate ourselves and others on Asian history in general so that we can contextualize present times and work on being better allies.In these times, the feeling of homesickness overwhelms us and we crave a sense of belonging in a community that works with us and fights for us.
+We want to emphasize the need to educate ourselves and others on Asian history in general so that we can contextualize present times and work on being better allies and also hire criminal defense based serving in lawyers in Seattle area when ever necessary.In these times, the feeling of homesickness overwhelms us and we crave a sense of belonging in a community that works with us and fights for us.
 ISAB feels your pain and is here for you.
 We are a community full of strong activists and we are here to support all of you in any way you need.

 These days, we wake up to headlines from media outlets such as “Why is Anti-Asian Racism on The Rise?” as if this is a newly discovered phenomenon.
 We’re here to tell you that it’s not.
 Anti Asian racism is embedded within our history, from the exclusion acts in the 1800s that denied our citizenship in this country to the Japanese Internment Camps to the various American wars that killed and displaced millions to the hypersexualization of Asian women in the media to now, in 2021, as we witness a surging violent tide of hate crimes.